rayon-rs/rayon/FAQ.md

 # Rayon FAQ

-These file is for general questions that don't fit into the README or crate docs.
+This file is for general questions that don't fit into the README or crate docs.

 ## How many threads will Rayon spawn?

 By default, Rayon uses the same number of threads as the number of CPUs available.
-Note that on systems with hyperthreading enabled this equals to the number of logical cores and not the physical ones.
+Note that on systems with hyperthreading enabled this equals the number of logical cores and not the physical ones.

 If you want to alter the number of threads spawned, you can set the environmental variable `RAYON_NUM_THREADS` to the desired number of